 Retention.
 We believe that our focus on a core set of business-driven technology solutions, applications, and software platforms and our commitment to career development through continued training and advancement opportunities makes us an attractive career choice for experienced professionals.
 Because our strategic partners are established and emerging market leaders, our technology colleagues have an opportunity to work with cutting-edge information technology.
 We foster professional development by training our technology colleagues in the skills critical to successful consulting engagements such as implementation methodology and project management.
-We believe in promoting from within whenever possible.
+We believe in promoting from within whenever possible and our current acquisition strategy allows our employees to continue to grow and develop in these emerging markets horizontally and vertically.
 In addition to an annual review process that identifies near-term and longer-term career goals, we make a professional development plan available to assist our colleagues with assessing their skills and developing a detailed action plan for guiding their career development.